Skip to Main Content

 In order to stay in compliance with 911 regulations, each user is required to have a unique primary phone number.
 Users can however, share secondary lines.

 Yes, when traveling outside of the US, your Zoom phone will still behave as it does in the US.
 If you want to make calls to countries outside the US or Canada, including countries you are visiting, you need an international calling plan.
 International Long Distance Call Rates apply.
-To enable calling outside the US or Canada, please fill out a Webcenter form.
+To enable calling outside the US or Canada, please include this on your workbook.

 Note: Since each country uses a different number for local emergency calling, Zoom Phone emergency calling will not work in other countries the way it does in the US.